mmunson2/BME450-Project5-Acoustics/README.md

 ### Which one has the highest impact?
 Rain or wind?

-Wind appears to have the greatest impact on ocean noise, with a PSD increase up to 20 dBm per Hz.
-While rain creates spikes in certain frequencies, the increase in PSD isn't as significant and only affects that frequency as opposed to the entire curve.
+Rain appears to have the greatest impact on ocean noise, with a PSD increase up to 20 dBm per Hz.
+Wind causes spikes in certain frequencies but doesn't increase the entire curve by a sizable amount.

 ### What are the main reasons for observing different spectral levels in Oregon shelf compared to Oregon offshore?